 We have incurred significant losses since we commenced operations.
-For the year ended December 31, 2007, we incurred an operating loss of approximately \$16.5 million and had an accumulated deficit of approximately \$87.4 million at December 31, 2007.
-For the nine months ended
+For the years ended December 31, 2009, 2008 and 2007 we incurred net losses of approximately \$32.3 million, \$36.4 million and \$17.7 million respectively and had an accumulated deficit of approximately \$156.3 million at December 31, 2009.

-September 30, 2008, the Company incurred an operating loss of approximately \$30.5 million and had an accumulated deficit of approximately \$118.6 million at September 30, 2008.
 Our losses to date have resulted principally from research and development costs related to the development of our product candidates, general and administrative costs related to operations, and costs related to the Avecia Acquisition.